Chip-W/esx_vehicleshop_craft_snippet/README.md

 * I will delete any issues that do not show errors as I can not help without know what they are.

 # esx_vehicleshop_craft_snippet
-Craft License Plates With Cardealer Job
+Craft License Plates With Cardealer Job.
+Requires two steel items to craft one licensplate item.

 # KNOWN BUGS
 * Marker is invisible until after a relog or when you start crafting.